Who is Heidi Baker?

 Still speaking what she has the audience convinced are the very words of God, Baker says.
 “I’m going to call you; I’m going to call you to a place where you warn, even warn those who are chirping [momentary pause…..and wait for it] with no heads” (emphasis mine).

-This image is a screen capture a mere second after Baker makes the pronouncement that somewhere people exist (metaphorically or literally, who knows) who chirp like birds…..and have no heads
+This image is a screen capture a mere second after Baker makes the pronouncement that somewhere people exist (metaphorically or literally, who knows) who chirp like birds…..and have no heads.

 Notice the family of four prominent in the middle of the screen–presumably a husband, his wife, and two small children?
 Notice the parents’ expressions?
-What might they mean?
+What might this mean?
 What might this couple be thinking?

 The husband/father is smiling–almost laughing.
 Maybe he is in fool, I mean full agreement with Baker and he thinks what he is experiencing is really cool and of the Lord.
 Or, maybe he’s thinking, “I sold everything, packed up my family, and moved to Redding, CA, to attend Bethel’s School of Supernatural Ministry.
 DOH!
 What was I thinking!”
 Or maybe he’s thinking something else.
 He might just be smiling at the man who walks by and sits down to his right.
 Only he and God knows.

-The wife/mother has her hands over her mouth in an expression of what appears to be either stunned amazement, or shock and horror.
+The wife/mother has her hands over her mouth in an expression of what appears to be either stunned amazement or shock and horror.
 We should certainly hope for the latter.
 What might she be thinking?
 Maybe she’s thinking, “Wow!
 I was just thinking the other day about headless people chirping like birds…..with no heads…..and chirping…..like birds…..with no heads…..and no beaks!”
 Or maybe she’s thinking, “My kids just heard that.
 How am I going to explain headless people chirping like birds to my kids?
-Maybe this school has a third semester course in handling this situation.
+Maybe this school has a third-semester course in handling this situation.
 In the meantime, if the kids express any discomfort or doubt, I’ll gently admonish them not to touch the Lord’s anointed and go up, up, up, up, up to bed.”
 Or maybe she’s thinking something else.
 Only she and God knows.

 Baker continues: “I’m going to call you to a place where you would warn, even warn those who are running around the yard with no heads.
 I’m the head, says the Lord.
 I’m the head.
 I’m your head.
 You’re not meant to be headless chickens who don’t even know they’re running with no head.”